-You will be assessed in three exams at the end of Year 11.
-Two of them will last 90 minutes each, assessing your understanding of Physical and Human Geography.
-The third one, which is 75 minutes long, will examine your fieldwork experiences as well as your ability to evaluate a geographical issue.
+You will be assessed in three exams at the end of Year 11, each lasting 90 minutes and assessing your understanding of Physical and Human Geography.
+The third paper will examine your fieldwork experiences as well as your ability to evaluate a geographical issue.
 There is a pre-release document that we use in school prior to the exam, so you will be familiar with the context of the questions.